Atredes/RealmSCEC/README.md

 #### How to use it #
+Make sure to edit `config.ini` or use `Settings` button in main GUI.
 There are few ways of changing servers and using event callouts:
 * Using main GUI that is displayed once you run the program
 * Using ingame GUI that is visible while you hold down specified key or combination of keys